kirbydesign/designsystem/accessibility-guidelines.md

 ## How do i get started improving the accessibility of my application?

 A lot of great material is freely available online; so instead of reiterating what they already state, we will point you in the direction of some of our favorite resources.
-But we would like to say that you should assess your application.
-You got to know if there is a problem to start with.
-Furthermore it is also important to educate yourself and your team.

-### Resources for getting started
+### Resources & topics for getting started

 The content on [a11y.coffee](https://a11y.coffee) is a great starting point; especially its [coffee metaphor](https://a11y.coffee/a11y-testing-making-coffee/) serves as a good overview of testing methods.
 Furthermore it also has a list of [quick wins](https://a11y.coffee/quick-wins/) for those who wants to get their hands dirty.

+We also believe it is important to have knowledge about:

+- [How to evaluate acessibility](https://a11y.coffee/start-testing/) in your application.
+As mentioned automatic testing can not be relied on alone; skill and education is required as an developer.
+- How to write proper [semantic markup](https://jerryjones.dev/2020/04/20/the-importance-of-html/).
+This is how to gain the most with the least effort.
+Not only does it benefit people with disabilities; it makes your application more robust, future proof and is easier for computers to process.
+- How and [when](https://gomakethings.com/when-should-you-use-aria/) to use ARIA attributes.

 While a11y.coffee has a [list of resources](https://a11y.coffee/dig-in/) to further explore the field of accessibility, we would like to supplement that with some of our own resources: